-DHS says it anticipates re-starting Trump-era Remain-in-Mexico policy in November, is rebuilding tent courts
+DHS says it anticipates restarting Trump-era 'Remain in Mexico' policy in November, is rebuilding tent courts

 "As a result of this progress, DHS anticipates being in a position to re-implement MPP by mid-November dependent on decisions made by Mexico."

+"In April, we sued the Biden Administration over their cancellation of the ‘Remain in Mexico’ policy and won at the district court, 5th Circuit Court of Appeals, and at the United States Supreme Court, requiring the Biden Administration to reimplement the policy," Missouri Attorney General Eric Schmitt said in a statement.
+"Despite multiple courts ordering the Biden Administration to reimplement the policy, they have repeatedly slow-walked that reimplementation."

+"The ‘Remain in Mexico’ Policy should be implemented today, especially as the crisis at the border continues to worsen every single day.
+We have taken concrete action to secure the border, it's time for the Biden Administration to do the same," he said.

-The filing emphasizes "DHS cannot implement MPP without Mexico’s independent decision to accept individuals that the United States seeks to send to Mexico" and will need its concurrence on how many entries will be permitted and who will be accepted for return.
+The DHS filing on Thursday emphasized that "DHS cannot implement MPP without Mexico’s independent decision to accept individuals that the United States seeks to send to Mexico" and will need its concurrence on how many entries will be permitted and who will be accepted for return.

 They say Mexico has identified a number of changes it would like to see made to MPP, including better coordination and an assurance that cases are generally adjudicated within six months of enrollment.